28 JAN 2025

 A daily influx of locals and tourists

-With millions of visitors each year, Camden enjoys a constant flow of customers.
-Weekends, especially, bring international tourists and curious Londoners who want to shop, eat, and soak up the local style.
+Attracting huge crowds each year, Camden enjoys a constant flow of customers.
+Weekends, in particular, attract international tourists and curious Londoners who want to shop, eat, and soak up the local style.
 If you’re looking for a location that can generate daily interest in your stall, you’ll find it here.

 Market team and infrastructure